Cake and Culture with Pichet Ong

-From cloud-party cream fluffs to translucent rose jellies, Pichet Ong is making an all-day bid for having your cake (and eating it, too).
+From cloud-party cream fluffs to translucent rose jellies, Pichet Ong makes an all-day bid for having your cake (and eating it, too).
 The Bangkok-born, four-time James Beard Award-nominated pastry chef at Brothers And Sisters has brought his take on Asian cake culture to the lobby of the LINE DC.

 Riffing off of chef Erik Bruner-Yang’s multicultural translation of “American” food, Pichet’s cakes take inspiration from his travels across the globe.
 Daily standbys include the Mykonos – a conical, three-cheese cake that reminds him of windmills found on the namesake island – and the Brooklyn, a pillow of chocolate, coffee, and cream.
-The Munich?
-A special Valentine’s plot twist – a take on a classic couer á la créme that wears the aforementioned rose jelly (while setting up huckleberry and lychee on a blind date, for the win).
+The Next Vacation?
+An ever-rotating menu plot twist, inspired by whatever far-flung destination Pichet currently has in mind.
+The Munich, for example, is a take on a classic couer á la créme that wears the aforementioned rose jelly (while setting up huckleberry and lychee on a blind date, for the win).

 “Cakes were not previously my forte, but I opened my heart and said OK.”

 For more with Pichet, listen in here (or above) on Full Service Radio.